sengourav/VCC_assignment1/README.md

-# Microservice Deployment Across Multiple VMs
+# Virtual Machine Creation & Microservice Deployment Across Multiple VMs

 This project demonstrates how to deploy a simple Node.js microservice across multiple Virtual Machines (VMs) using VirtualBox.
 It includes step-by-step instructions for setting up VMs, configuring network settings, and deploying a basic Express-based microservice.